TuringLang/docs/markdown/2_LogisticRegression.md

 ## Data Cleaning & Set Up

 Now we're going to import our dataset.
-The first six rows of the dataset are shown below so you capn get a good feel for what kind of data we have.
+The first six rows of the dataset are shown below so you can get a good feel for what kind of data we have.

 ```julia